AlexEMG/DLC-Cajal-Course/content/CourseOverviewGuide.md

 This course will emphasize✨ the philosophical and observational skills required to understand behaviour, while also providing training in motion capture technologies and computer vision methods that can assist in the collection and analysis of video recorded 📹 behaviour datasets.

-Focusing 🔍  on the tool DeepLabCut🐭, students will analyse either their own original video dataset or datasets of general interest and have the opportunity to practice tracking, pose estimation, action segmentation, kinematic analysis and modeling of behaviour.
+Focusing 🔍  on the tool DeepLabCut, students will analyse either their own original video dataset or datasets of general interest and have the opportunity to practice tracking, pose estimation, action segmentation, kinematic analysis and modeling of behaviour.

 By the end 🔚 of the course, you will: